csesoc/constitution/CONSTITUTION.rst

 Membership
 ==========

-    Part 2 of this Constitution is structured around Part 2 of the Model Constitution, with sections merged or added from the CSESoc Constitution.

 Membership Generally
 --------------------

-    This section has been entirely taken from sections 2.1 to 2.5 of the CSESoc Constitution.
-    It has been reformatted, but no substantive additions have been made.

 #.
 There shall be two types of membership: *full member*, and *associate member*.
 #.
 Full membership shall be subject to the following conditions: